Marcelobbr/thesis/README.md

 4 directories, 366 files
 ```
-It is important to emphasize that the aim of this project is to develop a visualization solution for topic modeling.
+It is important to emphasize that this project aims to develop a visualization solution for topic modeling.
 The results from a previous topic modeling project were used here.
 But if you want to follow the role process, from data gathering to data visualization, I'm going to detach the preprocessing and topic modeling part from the visualization part.

 Important Notes:
 * You can see brief descriptions of some of the files above by accessing the raw version of README or by just clicking [here](https://raw.githubusercontent.com/Marcelobbr/thesis/master/README.md).
 * Notebooks are sorted according to the order they should be run.
     * It is noteworthy that the first 2 notebooks used data that is not available for public access.
-In spite of that, the topic modeling and visualization steps, which are the most important for this project, use data stored on SQLite database.
+Despite that, the topic modeling and visualization steps, which are the most important for this project, use data stored on SQLite database.
-* Data folder files generally have prefixes which associate them to the notebook which uses or builds them.
+* Data folder files generally have prefixes that associate them to the notebook that uses or builds them.
     * Those without prefixes are files related to multiple notebooks.
     * Subfolders were created to group multiple files related to the same notebook.
 * src has some functions which are used by notebooks.
 They might also have prefixes.